jw2249a/2017-bayes-audit/2017-code/README.md

 This is done by interpreting part of the filename as a "version label".
-When looking for a file, there may be several files that differ only the version label portion of their filename.
+When looking for a file, there may be several files that differ only in the version label portion of their filename.
 If so, the system uses the one with the version label that is (lexicographically) greatest.
 The version label is arbitrary text; it may encode a